shapeblue/hackerbook/1-user.md

 CloudStack has several organization units such as zones, pods, clusters, hosts etc.

-- Zone: Represents a datacenter or availability zone
+- Zone: Represents a datacenter or an availability zone
   - Basic zone: massively scalable AWS styled flat-network cloud usually with isolation and multitenancy implemented at host/hypervisor level by L2 firewall (ebtables) rules by a feature called security groups.